christianoguedes/CapsNumLockLightsKeys/README.md

 ![caps lock on](images/numlockOFF.png)

 ## Windows autostart
-Put the .exe in 'shell:startup' folder
+Put the .exe in `shell:startup` folder

 ## Enbale AlienFX API
 To work it is necessary to enable the AlienFX API in the settings in the Alienware Command Center app.